Home > docs > plugins v1 > Docker Support

 envFile: "myEnvFile"

-The path must be relative to the process’ working directory ${workDir}
+The path must be relative to the process’ working directory ${workDir}.

-It is an equivalent of running docker run --env-file=myEnvFile
+It is an equivalent of running docker run --env-file=myEnvFile.

-lines can be specified using hosts
+Additional /etc/hosts lines can be specified using hosts parameter:

 flows: